|

 - Smoldering (tier eight)

-How To Use Rares
+How To Use The Rares

-Basically, if you want to use rares yourself, you need dropped books to do it.
-Especially in the lower tiers, the advanced books drop mainly from mobs that are the exact same level as the volume number, but this can vary as you progress to the higher levels.
+Especially in the lower tiers, the Advanced books drop mainly from mobs that are the exact same level as the volume number, but this can vary as you progress to the higher levels.
 For more information on rare recipe books and how to get them, see the Recipe Book Basics guide.

 Keep close contact with your artisan guildmates and friends if you are hoping to find someone to craft rare items that you are unable to craft for yourself.
 They need your support.
 Stay organized and hopefully when you finally do get that rare harvest it will translate into a nice piece of equipment for you.
-Otherwise, at least, this guide should help you to know what’s really valuable.
+Otherwise, at least, this guide should help you to know what�s really worth saving.
+In addition, your server's /crafting channel might be a huge help, once you know what you want crafted.

 Created: 2004-12-07 01:54:57